cjbarrows/morbles/README.md

 [x] make better launch buttons
-    [x] play flash animation when button is clicked [x] turn off launch buttons when all balls are gone
+    [x] play flash animation when button is clicked [x] turn off launch buttons when all balls are gone [x] show level hint at start
+    [x] maybe with "play" button and no launch buttons until play starts

 ## Notes